ccrawford4/FruitPunchAI/README.md

 This repository contains my code and projects from the FruitPunch AI in Practice BootCamp (Online), which I started in March 2023 and am currently enrolled in.
 In this bootcamp, I have gained practical experience in several machine learning techniques using various datasets.
 Below is a brief summary of my experience so far:

 Machine Learning Techniques:
-Trained models from the scikit-learn library with various datasets and evaluated the models' accuracy and R squared score.
+- Trained models from the scikit-learn library with various datasets and evaluated the models' accuracy and R squared score.
-Used Keras API from the TensorFlow library to build neural networks and optimize their mean squared error value for predicting Boston housing prices.
+- Used Keras API from the TensorFlow library to build neural networks and optimize their mean squared error value for predicting Boston housing prices.
-Developed a convolutional neural network from scratch using Keras packages from the TensorFlow library.
+- Developed a convolutional neural network from scratch using Keras packages from the TensorFlow library.
-Optimized a convolutional neural network using dropout and batch normalization to achieve 98% accuracy for the model.
+- Optimized a convolutional neural network using dropout and batch normalization to achieve 98% accuracy for the model.
-Projects
-Throughout this bootcamp, I have worked on several projects applying the techniques learned in class.
-These projects have included:

 Projects:
 - Predicting Boston housing prices using a neural network.